rishan310804/Computer_Vision_Basics_1/README.md

-# Computer-Vision-Basics
+# Computer Vision Fundamentals

-Learning and experimenting with fundamental computer vision techniques using Python — includes grayscale conversion, noise filtering, edge detection, and custom Canny implementation.
+This repository contains my coursework projects implementing fundamental computer vision techniques in Python:
+- RGB → Grayscale conversion and per-channel histograms
+- Gaussian noise addition and filtering
+- Edge detection (Sobel, Laplacian)
+- A custom implementation of the Canny edge detector

+See `report.pdf` for method descriptions, results, and reflections.
+Code is in the `Codes/` folder and figures are in `results/`.